 Apple's iMac is probably its most famous Mac.
 First introduced in 1998 and causing shockwaves in personal computing, over the years the iMac has lost its old bulky CRT monitor, and slimmed down.
 Now it is incredibly thin, but the whole computer is still concealed behind that gorgeous display (there is no tower to hide away under your desk).

 There are two different sizes of iMac available: the 21.5-inch iMac and the 27-inch iMac.
-When Apple updated the iMac range in October 2015 it introduced a 4K Retina display 21.5-inch model.
-The other two 21.5in iMacs still offer the older screen, while the three 27in iMacs, all come with a 5K Retina display, which was first introduced in 2014 in the top of the line model.
-Read Which iMac should I buy
+When Apple updated the iMac range in October 2015 it introduced a 4K Retina display 21.5-inch model, and the latest updates with more power than ever came in June of 2017.
+Read: Which iMac should I buy

 The full iMac range was last updated in June 2017 with new Kaby Lake processors across the board that will speed the machines up significantly.

 The entry-level iMac, which costs £1,049, features a 2.3GHz dual-core i5 processor, 8GB RAM, Intel Iris Plus Graphics 640, and a 1TB hard drive.

 Next up is an iMac that for another £200 gives you a faster 3.0GHz i5 processor, 8GB RAM, Radeon Pro 555 graphics with 2GB video memory, a 1TB hard drive and even the 4K Retina display, at £1,249 (we'd highly recommend spending the extra £200 on this model if you can).